fadden/CiderPress2/cp2/Manual-cp2.md

  - ".bin", ".macbin" - MacBinary files cannot be created
  - ".bxy", ".sea", ".bse" - ShrinkIt archive with a Binary II header, GSHK self-extracting header, or both (not needed)
- - ".acu" - Applelink Compression Utility archive (archive creation not supported)
+ - ".acu" - AppleLink Conversion Utility archive creation is not supported

 Creating 2IMG nibble images is not allowed, mainly because they offer very little over .NIB, which is inferior to .WOZ.